From William Shakespeare to Walt Disney, Tudor Style Inspires the Imagination

 Tudor Style Today: The Romance Continues ...

 Over the years, the Tudor style shed some of its signature features and a “new look” Tudor emerged.
 It is now more symmetrical – usually one or two stories – without the half-timbered exteriors.
-The gabled roof is still around and sometimes, the chimney with chimney pot.
+The gabled roof is still around and sometimes, the chimney with a chimney pot.
 The interiors today often embrace an open floor plan with high ceilings.

 A few “modern” Tudor house plans are shown below.